dart-archive/angular.dart/DEVELOPER.md

 #### Running the tests

 You need to create a "Karma tests" run configuration.
-Start by copying the "Karma server" run configuration and xhange the **Application parameters** to `run --port=8765`.
+Start by copying the "Karma server" run configuration and change the **Application parameters** to `run --port=8765`.

 To execute the test suite, you just need to run this "Karma tests"